shooshtarilab/RegSCOUT/README.md

 The required files when using --mode ATAC_obj are different from those required for --mode peak_table with the exception of the GENCODE gene annotation file, which is still required and the path to this file should still be set with the --gencode_dir parameter.

 ### scATAC-seq Seurat Object

-### --output_dir:
-See description above.

-### --jaspar_mtx:
-In conducting TF analysis this pipeline uses the JASPAR TF binding profile database.
-If the user has downloaded position frequency matrices (PFMs) from JASPAR placed into a single file.
-This <ins>path</ins> to this file can be provided using this parameter.
-Alternatively, if the user would prefer not to upload such a file, this parameter can be set to none (i.e., --jaspar_mtx none).
-RegSCOUT in this case will obtain PFMs from JASPAR using the [JASPAR2024 library](https://bioconductor.org/packages/release/data/annotation/html/JASPAR2024.html).

-### --seurat_obj:
-The <ins>path</ins> to the Seurat object for the scATAC-seq data to be used in the integrative analysis.
+The path to the scATAC-seq Seurat object should be provided using the --seurat_obj_dir parameter.
 The provided Seurat object should have an Assay named "peaks" which holds a chromatin assay object created from the counts matrix of the scATAC-seq experiment.
-In addition, cell type labels should be provided as Idents in the Seurat object.
-The seurat object should be saved as an RData file.
+In addition, cell type labels should be provided as cell identities in the Seurat object (and accessible using the Idents() function of Seurat).
+This article provides more information on how to establish cell identities/class labels (https://satijalab.org/seurat/articles/essential_commands.html).
+The seurat object can be provided to RegSCOUT as either an RDS or RData file, both will work with the pipeline.

+### JASPAR TF PFMs and GENCODE Gene Annotation

 ### <ins>Output files</ins>